 One thing I will note before getting started for more experienced players – I am NOT a competitive EDH (cEDH) player. cEDH values winning above all else, and while part of the same format, behaves much like an entirely different format when it comes to deck construction.
 I value optimization in my builds above all else, and consider a great deck one that does precisely what it sets out to do.

-So how do you build an optimized Commander deck exactly?
+So how do you build an optimized Commander deck in MTG exactly?
 Let’s start with the basics.

 The ultimate goal of Commander is to have fun, and one of the easiest ways to ensure you achieve that is by choosing a strategy you’ll enjoy playing throughout the course of your games.